Getting Started

 *.pdb

 symbol file.
 This is used by the debugger to map e.g. the assembly to the C++ code and the stack to the local variable.
-As this has no performance overhead, always use this flag for all internal builds.
+As this has no performance overhead, we recommend using this flag for all internal builds.

 /DNDEBUG